crisp-im/node-crisp-api/README.md

 You can bind to realtime events from Crisp, in order to get notified of incoming messages and updates in websites.

+You won't receive any event if you don't explicitly subscribe to realtime events, as the library doesn't connect to the realtime backend automatically.

 **There are two ways to receive realtime events:**

 1. Using Web Hooks (**⭐ recommended**)